johnbayko/hicp/docs/hicp.rst

         integer indicates how many levels of indentation, if supported.
 The list indicator character may be different for different indent levels.

-editing: [ "enabled" | "disabled" | "server" ]
+events: [ "enabled" | "disabled" | "server" ]
   If specified, this is used by these components:

   "textfield", "textpanel":
     Indicates the editing behaviour of the component:

+    "enabled":
+      The user agent will modify the content and attributes from user input.
+      This is the default

     "disabled":
       The user input does not change the content.
-This is the default

-    "enabled":
-      The user agent will modify the content and attributes from user input.

     "server":
       Like "disabled", but content changing events like key presses, text